 In 2012 she presented us with her fourth production “La discreción del caracol” (“Discretion of the snail”), an album charged with modern folklore that shines from its “minimalist’ approach.
 “This time the challenge was to work from the concept of scarcity, with less elements.
 After graduating from music school I felt like I wanted to apply everything I had learned, do everything big… but time and more experience have taken me back to basics, to my true essence”, Paula says.

 In 2013, Paula represented Chile and won the 1st prize, “Gaviota de Plata” (“Silver Seagull”) for best song (folklore category) in the prestigious Song Festival of Viña del Mar, with her song “Con el zapatito, con el zapatón” (“With a Little Shoe, With a Big Shoe”).

-This year Paula made a second tour around Europe where she visited many countries including Spain, France, Switzerland and Germany, performing her work and her new songs.
+In 2014 Paula made a second tour around Europe, including Spain, France, Switzerland and Germany.

-Today she continues her work of performing and promoting her music in concerts throughout Chile, and is preparing new material and songs for her new CD.
+Today she continues her work of performing and promoting her music in concerts throughout Chile, and is preparing new material and songs for her new Album.